Macro-Deck-App/Stream-Deck-Connector-Plugin/README.md

 - Multiple devices connected at once
 - Animated icons
 - Short press/long press

+## Compatibility
+- Stream Deck original (Not tested)
+- Stream Deck mk.2 (Tested, works)
+- Stream Deck Mini (Not tested)
+- Stream Deck XL (Not tested)

+If you own a Stream Deck which is not tested, please contact me and let me know if it works

 ## Installation
 1. Connect your Stream Deck (Mini/XL)